 She could still feel the water, as clearly as she had in that dream.
 She repeated the movement.
 Grab the river, lift it up, and send it crashing down - she aimed at a tree this time.

-"Wow, Katara, that was amazing!" said Aang, eyes wide.
+"Wow, Katara, that was amazing!"
+Aang said, eyes wide.
 "How did you do it?"

 It felt strange.
 Like her body knew what it was supposed to do before her conscious mind did.
 Like the part of her dream where she could waterbend had stayed with her when she'd woken up.